harveybc/don/README.md

 ### Step 1 - Configure a Process in Singularity.

-After installing singularity, access the web interface and create an optimization process with the required users and their authorizations if not enough with the default ones.
+After installing singularity, access the web interface with your username, pass_hash and process_hash as GET parameters.
+You can configure the initial user database editing the file database/seeds/authentications and create an optimization process with the required users and their authorizations if not enough with the default ones.
-Annotate the process hash, username and pass_hass
+Annotate the process hash, username and pass_hash of your new process, since they are required to access the web interface and the API.

 ### Step 2 - Configure Your Evolutionary Algorithm.